LITMUS-RT/www.litmus-rt.org/tutorial/manual.md

 ## Working with Reservations in P-RES

-In contrast to other LITMUS^RT plugins, reservations are first-class entities in `P-RES`  that exist independently of tasks.
-In particular, they must be created *before* any task can be launched, and they continue to exist even after all tasks have terminated.
+In contrast to the classic process-based LITMUS^RT plugins, in the in `P-RES` plugin, reservations are first-class entities  that exist independently of tasks.
+In particular, they must be created *before* any real-time task can be launched, and they continue to exist even after all tasks have terminated.
 Multiple tasks or threads can be assigned to the same reservation.
 If a task forks, both the parent and the child remain in the same reservation.

-### Partitioned Reservations

 To create new reservations, use the tool `resctl`.
 The tool has an online help message that can be triggered with `resctl -h`, which explains all options.
 In the following, we explain how to create partitioned, per-processor reservations.